leafo/tableshape/README.md

 The transform callback can either be a function, or a literal value.
 If a function is used, then the function is called with the current value being transformed, and the result of the transformation should be returned.
-If a literal value is used, then the transformations always turns the value into the specified value.
+If a literal value is used, then the transformation always turns the value into the specified value.

-A transform function is not a predicate, and can't cause the type checking to fail.
+A transform function is not a predicate, and can't directly cause the type checking to fail.
 Returning `nil` is valid and will change the value to `nil`.
 If you wish to fail based on a function you can use the `custom` type or chain another type checker after the transformation:

 ```lua